Please contact email@example.com

-Cumberland Minor Football, a Member of the Moncton Football Association, is a coordinated group of players, parents and volunteers dedicated to the youth of our area.
+Cumberland Minor Football is a coordinated group of players, parents and volunteers dedicated to the youth of our area.
 The goal of WOLFPACK Football is to provide a safe, team orientated approach to teach life skills through the game of football, helping to prepare our youth for their futures.
 Formed on April 21st 2010, CMF has grown in a short time and is always looking for players, coaches, parents and volunteers to make the WOLFPACK a success.
 As a new football team, winning is not the measure of our success - being safe, having fun and being competitive is our goal.

 2014 Cost to Play

 Varsity - Ages 15 to 17 - $295.